 Once your hospice care begins you don’t need your Medicare Advantage plan anymore because Original Medicare pays the entire cost of care.
 However, staying on your plan allows you to continue receiving services not related to your terminal illness—eyeglasses, dental care, or other treatments, for example.

 Your normal Medicare premiums don’t change so you’ll continue paying your Part A (if you have one) or Part B premium.
 If you have a Medicare Advantage plan you will pay premiums through that plan unless you elect to drop the policy and pay only your Original Medicare costs.

 Also plan to pay no more than a $5 copay per prescription for any drugs prescribed to manage your pain and symptoms.

-If you elect to use inpatient respite care, you will pay 5 percent of the approved cost.
+If you elect to use inpatient respite care, you will pay 5% of the approved cost.
 If it costs $1,000 per day, you will also pay $50 of the daily cost.

 Medicare will cover the cost of hospice care as long as you need it as long as your hospice doctor continues to recertify you as eligible for coverage.
-The first 2 benefit periods last for 90 days.
-After the initial 90-day periods, it stretches to 6-month benefit periods.
+The first two benefit periods last for 90 days.
+After the initial 90-day periods, it stretches to six-month benefit periods.
 After each of benefit periods, a doctor must recertify that you’re still eligible for hospice care.